-The disability pension is granted to an insured person who meets all of the following conditions:
+The disability pension is granted to an insured person who:

 - is incapable of work,

-Medical assessment for the purposes of social insurance benefits and other benefits paid by ZUS are realized by ZUS evaluating doctor and ZUS medical commissions.
+Medical assessment for the purposes of social insurance benefits and other benefits paid by ZUS is carried out by ZUS evaluating doctors and ZUS medical boards.